ossrs/srs-docs/src/pages/faq-srs-stack.md

 Of course, this doesn't mean you can start thousands of SRS Stacks.
 You should pay attention to your CPU and memory, as well as whether your machine has enough bandwidth.

-<a name="https"></a><br/><br/><br/>

 ## How to Set up Free HTTPS

 SRS Stack supports applying for free HTTPS certificates, and you can apply for certificates for multiple domain names and automatically renew them.
 For example, the certificates for the following HTTPS websites are all automatically applied after running SRS Stack:

-* https://ossrs.io SRS's overseas documentation website.
+* https://ossrs.io SRS's global documentation website.
-* https://www.ossrs.io SRS's overseas documentation website.
+* https://ossrs.net SRS's official website in China.
-* https://r.ossrs.net SRS's stable version demo server.

-The operation is very simple, just follow these three steps, please see [here](https://ossrs.net/lts/blog/2022/04/12/SRS-Stack-HTTPS):
+The operation is very simple, just follow these three steps, please see [here](/blog/2022/04/12/SRS-Stack-HTTPS):

 1. Purchase a domain name and complete the filing.
 You must have your own legal domain name, otherwise, you cannot apply for a certificate.
 2. Resolve the domain name to the public IP of SRS Stack.
 You can add multiple domain names to resolve, for example, `ossrs.io` and `www.ossrs.io` are both resolved to the same SRS Stack server.